mbjaved/okr-app-ws/Best_Practices.md

 # Best Practices for OKR App Development

 ## 1. Accessibility & Modularity
+- All interactive buttons and icons must use the `cursor-pointer` class for clear interaction feedback.
+Icon buttons should provide visible :hover and :focus styles for accessibility and modern UX.
 - All components and pages must be accessible and modular, following shadcn/ui and design system conventions.

 ## 2. Typed API Contracts